Convex-Dev/design/docs/cad/020_tokenomics/README.md

 The Release Curve formula MAY be adjusted in the event of significant economic events affecting the relative value of fiat currencies used (e.g. sustained high rates of inflation).
 The Foundation MUST consult with the ecosystem and provide a robust rationale for any such changes.

-To account for transaction costs, effective financial management or purchaser convenience, the Foundation MAY group the release of some coins into rounds, provided that such round MUST be broadly consistent with the overall Release Curve.
+To account for transaction costs, effective financial management or purchaser convenience, the Foundation MAY group the release of some coins into rounds, provided that such rounds MUST be broadly consistent with the overall Release Curve.

 ### Coin Purchases

-The 75% allocation for Coin Purchasers MUST be distributed on the basis of purchases of coins in a manner consistent with the Release Curve.
+The 75% allocation for Coin Purchasers MUST be distributed on the basis of purchases of coins in a manner consistent with the release curve.

 The distribution MUST be administered by the Convex Foundation, or an entity acting on its behalf in accordance with relevant local regulations.

-Coins purchases MUST be delivered to purchasers only after the release of the Main Network.
+Coins purchases MUST be delivered to purchasers only after the release of the main network.

 Coin purchasers MUST meet all relevant regulatory, legal and other requirements that may be defined to ensure that they are permitted to purchase Convex coins in their respective jurisdictions.

-The Convex Foundation SHOULD offer coins on an equal, non-discriminatory basis to any Coin Purchaser that meets the necessary criteria.
+The Convex Foundation SHOULD sell coins on an equal, non-discriminatory basis to any purchaser that meets the necessary criteria.

 The Convex Foundation MAY place restrictions on the rate that coins are distributed to early purchasers, giving consideration to the potential impact of large numbers of coins being issued at the same time.